-" would become popular a few years later as women with big booty gained acceptance.
+" became popular a few years later as women with big booty gained acceptance.

 The song has it's own dance, but it's not very coordinated.
 Really, it's just shaking your butt however you feel like it.
 Many people learned "Da Butt" from the music video, which Spike Lee also directed and appeared in, shaking his butt at one point.